prests/Mock-CPU-Scheduler/README.md

 * tCS - Time (milliseconds) to perform a context switch
 * alpha - Constant used in exponential averaging
 * tS - Time slice for a process in Round Robin algorithm
-* rr - Determine if processes are added to beginning or end of queue on arrivale (BEGINNING/END with END being default)
+* rr - [OPTIONAL] Determine if processes are added to beginning or end of queue on arrivale (BEGINNING/END with END being default)